pradipto111/bmc/README.md

 ### Contributing

-*Feel free to suggest changes in the notes through pull requests, which can be either including extra information and topics, a better source to cite, a more easy-to-understand diagram or even as small as a spelling error.*
+*Feel free to suggest changes in the notes through issues, which can be either including extra information and topics, a better source to cite, a more easy-to-understand diagram or even as small as a spelling error.*

 ### Contact